chicolucio/PhaseDiagram/README.md

 - commit changes to your own branch
 - push your work back up to your fork
 - submit a pull request so that your changes can be reviewed

+# Testing

+Tests can be run in the top-level directory with the command `pytest -v tests/`.

 # License